talktogproject/ethicsteacher/endto-after.md

 Check with your research team or organisation if you have a policy for reporting possible data breaches.
 Even if you don't, it is always a good idea to talk to your supervisor or research team for guidance on what to do next.
 For example, there may be an option to remote wipe data from lost laptops or mobile devices, or to recover hacked accounts with stronger protections.
 The IT department of your organisation may also be able to help.

+Under the GDPR, there is a [requirement to report personal data breaches within 72 hours of knowing about it](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/personal-data-breaches/).
+Check if your research team or organisation for similar requirements that may apply to you.

 ### Data analysis and publishing

 ## NEXT: [Take the Section II Quiz on Qualtrics](https://oxfordeducation.eu.qualtrics.com/jfe/form/SV_bPHRKTydLSyDzRH)